Impressions from the Seahawks’ 17-15 preseason win against the Oakland Raiders

 The backup job was maybe briefly in doubt following the preseason opener when Paxton Lynch played well and Geno Smith then had surgery on his left knee to remove a cyst.

-But Smith returned for the final two games and played well, capped off by completing four of seven passes for 107 yards and two touchdowns in the first half Thursday night.
+But Smith returned for the final two games and played well, capped off by completing 4 of 7 passes for 107 yards and two touchdowns in the first half Thursday night.

 But, he then left late in the second quarter with a left knee injury that coach Pete Carroll referred to as “a tweak” and said he will be evaluated.